 A personal brand needs to be cultivated and curated in order to succeed.
 You need to be creating and publishing content and staying up on your industry to be relevant

 Does that mean that you need to be going full steam ahead on all of these various components?
-No, you would need a team of professional to help with that.
+No, you would need a personal branding strategist to help with that.
 You can still start to make an impact by choosing a platform that resonates with you and concentrating on that.
 While it will not have the same impact as doing several at the same time, it will move the ball forward until you can either free up more time or hire some professionals to leverage you across more platforms.

 In the final analysis, a successful personal brand is What’s going to compel someone to work with you or buy from you?
 It can be a recommendation from a friend or your personal brand could compel someone to buy from you because of your expertise.
 Basically someone sees your social media, a blog article or a video on your YouTube channel and they like what they see and they believe that you can help them solve the problem they’re currently having.
 Essentially they feel comfortable with you, because most people buy products and services from people they know, like and trust.